Working Off Campus

 - Use the locking cable whenever possible.

-More safety tips for taking your laptop on the road can be found at Onguard Online.
+More safety tips for taking your laptop on the road can be found on the National Counterintelligence and Security Center's website.

 Beware of Unsecured Wireless and Community Computers